 To order the SoClean, order directly from Better Rest Solutions at: www.soclean.com.

 About Better Rest Solutions:

-Better Rest Solutions (BRS) started in July of 2011 and was founded in Uxbridge, Massachusetts by Michael Schmidt.
+Better Rest Solutions (BRS) started in July of 2011 and was founded in Uxbridge, Massachusetts.
 The company was started with a gigantic goal of bringing better rest to everyone on the planet.
 How that was going to be accomplished was led by the inventor and engineer, Tim Leyva, who helped bring the goal to life by introducing the SoClean® device.
 BRS specializes and focuses on those who suffer with Obstructive Sleep Apnea (OSA).
 More than 100 million people worldwide suffer from Sleep Apnea and the majority of those who are diagnosed use CPAP therapy to treat their sleeping disorder.